Hit-And-Run Victims: Next Steps and Claiming Compensation

 Immediately after the occurrence of a motor accident, and especially when the accident results in an injury to a person or damage to property, there are several important things that you have to do first.
 This includes exchanging information with the other party involved in the accident.

 This article aims to inform victims of hit-and-run accidents about the duties of the at-fault drivers, as well as the possible recourse to be taken by victims when they find themselves in this situation.
 Read on to learn about:

-What is Hit-And-Run?
+What is a Hit-And-Run?

 Under section 84 of the Road Traffic Act (RTA), there is a primary obligation for the driver who causes a motor vehicle accident to stop their vehicle immediately.
 This is even if the collision happens with a stationary or parked vehicle and that vehicle’s owner is nowhere in sight.